caedenwebb/Project1/readme.txt

-This project is based on Lab 02 of this course.
+This project is based on Lab 02 of this course, and uses a modified form of the code to determine the final grade of each student.
 It uses the PyQt5 framework for the GUI, and the GUI was developed using the QtDesigner application.